Batak: Language

 Bark book with charms written in native Batak script, 1910.

 The Batak speak a variety of closely related languages, all members of the Austronesian language family.
 There are two major branches, a northern branch comprising the Pakpak-Dairi, Alas-Kluet, and Karo languages, which are similar to each other, and a distinct southern branch, comprising three mutually intelligible dialects: Toba, Pardembanan, Angkola, and Mandailing.
 Simalungun is an early offspring of the southern branch.
 Some Simalungun dialects can be understood by speakers of Batak Karo, whereas other dialects of Simalungun can be understood by speakers of Toba.
 This is due to the existence of a linguistic continuum that often blurs the lines between the Batak dialects.
 Batak dialect still influences the dialects in Medan city today.

 The Batak possess their own script known as the Surat Batak.
 The writing has chiefly ceremonial importance within traditional religious ceremonies, and was subject to little change for this reason.
 It is likely that the Batak people originally received their writing system from southern Sumatra.

 Contribution to modern Malay and Indonesian literature

-In the broader context of national language, the modern Batak authors are well-known as the outstanding Malay-speaking writers that shape modern Malay into the national concept of Bahasa Indonesia (Indonesian language) and its literary canon.
+In the broader context of national language, the modern Batak authors are well-known as the Malay-speaking writers that shape modern Malay into the national concept of Bahasa Indonesia (Indonesian language) and its literary canon.
 These include novelist Merari Siregar (Azab dan Sengsara), Muhammad Kasim Dalimunte (Teman Doedoek), Soeman Hasiboean (Kawan Bergeloet and Mentjahari Pentjoeri Anak Perawan), Mochtar Lubis (Senja di Jakarta) and Iwan Simatupang (Ziarah); poets Sitor Situmorang; as well as literary critic Bakri Siregar.